GLYNKNIGHT/BREWTEAFULL---WK3-Hackathon/README.md

 This is how we did on the UX/UI Hackathon.

 As well as the web page we....

-  Used Jamboard for brainstroming
+  -Used Jamboard for brainstroming

-  Created two user stories and personas
+  -Created two user stories and personas

-  Mapped the user jounrney on a flow diagram
+  -Mapped the user jounrney on a flow diagram

-  Created low-fi and high fi wire frames.
+  -Created low-fi and high fi wire frames.

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-c66648af7eb3fe8bc4f294546bfd86ef473780cde1dea487d3c4ff354943c9ae.svg)](https://classroom.github.com/online_ide?assignment_repo_id=7849567&assignment_repo_type=AssignmentRepo)